 First, he thinks that he's found the trick to monetarism.

 The monetarists proper converted this identity into a behavioral equation.
-This equation ran as follows and should be read running from left to right:Fisher equation2Note two things.
+This equation ran as follows and should be read running from left to right:Note two things.
 First, the fact that we have converted the “equal by identity” sign into a standard equals sign.
 This implies causality running from left to right.
 So, the left-hand side of the equation causes the right-hand side.
 Secondly, we have placed ‘hats’ on the velocity and quantity variables.
 This implies that they are to be thought of as fixed.
 Thus the equation reads: “The sum of prices is equal to the quantity of money”.
 We understand the sum of prices here to be the Consumer Price Index (CPI).

 He misunderstands the claim.
 Prices are a function of the monetary base in the long run.
 This is proven empirically.
 In a world where there are zero transactions costs and perfect information, prices and output would always match the product of money and its velocity.
 Money exists because we do not live in a frictionless world with perfect knowledge, so this thought exercise is of little use unless it helps us to imagine the obstacles preventing market clearing and the means by which agents overcome those obstacles.
 One means is that prices lower.
 The other is that new moneys are created in response to increased demand for money in the broadest sense.
 More on that later.